How would hibernation assist with space travel?

 Asked by Jenny Wright

-pace hibernation is often touted as a way to solve the problem of survival, let alone the boredom, of trying to explore the infinite size of the universe.
+Space hibernation is often touted as a way to solve the problem of survival, let alone the boredom, of trying to explore the infinite size of the Universe.
 Even with the best rocket technology available to us, it has been estimated that a journey to our next nearest star would take approximately 50,000 years.
 Ignoring our own lifespans, some people struggle to manage two weeks on a cruise ship and they are much larger than your average spaceship!

 To avoid people getting cabin fever or having issues with regard to crewing a spacecraft as each generation passes, hibernation has been suggested.
-In theory the travellers on board the craft sleep for the majority of the journey as they travel across the vastness of space.
+In theory, the travellers on board the craft sleep for the majority of the journey as they travel across the vastness of space.
 They are then woken up for the close approach to a target of interest – such as another world to land on.

-Got a question for us?
-Send it into email@example.com and you could see it featured in All About Space – available every month for just £3.99.
+Keep up to date with the latest news in All About Space – available every month for just £4.99.
 Alternatively you can subscribe here for a fraction of the price!